cvhariharan/K-Gram-Spell-Corrector/README.md

-## K-Gram Spell Checker
+## K-Gram Spell Corrector
-This is a simple K-Gram spell checker with basic indexing.
+This is a simple K-Gram spell corrector with basic indexing.
 The indexing here is only to retrieve words with the same initial bi-gram.
 Similarity is calculated using Jaccard coefficient.

 ### Create Index
 ```python